Learn All Year Long

 |Activity Time||30-60 minutes per postcard|

-- A nonfiction or fiction book that features traveling (e.g., Wagon Train Adventures or one of these Books Featuring Journeys)
+- An informational, nonfiction, or fiction book that features traveling (e.g., Wagon Train Adventures, Voices from the Oregon Trail, or one of these Books Featuring Journeys)

 - 8 x 11 cardstock or heavy paper

 - Crayons, markers, pencils, pens or colored pencils

 - Informational books about the stops of the selected books (optional)